-If you're focused on specific industry sectors, you may be surprised to learn that all sorts of specialty newsletters and magazines are out there.
-Just think of the fun you can have reading publications such as Canadian Plastics, Alternative Energy Retailer, Welding Canada, Specialty Foods Merchandising, Coal Mining Newsletter, or Gas Turbine World!
-Specialty publications not only get you into the thick of an industry, they also advertise businesses for sale or business brokers who work in the industry.
+If you're focused on specific industry sectors, you may be surprised to find out that all sorts of specialty newsletters and magazines are published.
+Just think of the fun you can have reading publications such as the Alternative Energy Retailer, Specialty Foods Merchandising, Coal Mining Newsletter, Advanced Battery Technology, or Gas Turbine World!
+Specialty publications get you into the thick of an industry and also contain ads for businesses for sale or business brokers who work in the industry.